In this blog, we’ll discuss how much old hard drives are worth.

 This partnering allows us to enter the process at any point along the hardware lifecycle.

 A benefit to look for when dealing with a company offering IT asset disposition services is determining the age at which the hardware value falls off significantly.
-Over the years we’ve learned that around the 3-year mark is the prime time to cash in the assets.
+Based on years of experience in the market, it is generally true that the 3-year mark provides the best ROI when selling off assets.

 - Chain of Custody – From your facility to destruction the drive carries the sensitive data.